swagtop/bevy-flake/docs/macos.md

 # Cross-compiling for MacOS

-## Adding the MacOS SDK to the `build` shell
+## Adding the MacOS SDK to inputs

-First, you will have to acquire said SDK.
-This is either done by packaging it yourself with [osxcross][osxcross], or finding it pre-packaged in a tarball somewhere on the internet.
+Get your hands on a SDK packaged into a tarball.
+This is either done by packaging it yourself with [osxcross][osxcross], or finding it pre-packaged somewhere on the internet.

 [osxcross]: https://github.com/tpoechtrager/osxcross